About This Journal

 The Brooklyn Law Review will consider unsolicited manuscripts for publication.
 Submissions can be submitted electronically through Scholastica, ExpressO, emailed to the journal, or mailed in duplicate hard copy format to the Brooklyn Law Review, Editor in Chief, Brooklyn Law School, 250 Joralemon Street, Brooklyn, NY 11201.
 Manuscripts must be typed, double spaced, and in Microsoft Word format, with footnotes rather than endnotes.
 Authors must include a copy of their current resume or curriculum vitae.
 Manuscripts will not be returned, and become the property of the Brooklyn Law Review.
 The journal encourages the use of gender-neutral language.

 Unless otherwise expressly indicated, all material in the Brooklyn Law Review is © to its author(s).
 Except if otherwise stated on the first page of their article, each author has granted permission to the reader to reproduce the material herein for noncommercial use and with citations to the author and to the Brooklyn Law Review and to make derivative works under a Creative Commons Attribution-Non-Commercial 4.0 License.
 More information on this license is available here.

 The citations in the Brooklyn Law Review conform to The Bluebook: A Uniform System of Citation (20th ed.
 2015).
 Style conforms to The Chicago Manual of Style (16th ed.
 2010).
-The Brooklyn Journal of Corporate, Financial & Commercial Law is printed by The Sheridan Press in Hanover, PA.
+The Brooklyn Law Review is printed by The Sheridan Press in Hanover, PA.